Leah Dizon

-Leah Donna Dizon (born September 24, 1986) is a former American singer, model and media personality.
+Leah Donna Dizon (born September 24, 1986) is an American former singer, model and media personality.
 After moving to Japan in early 2006 to pursue an entertainment career, she made her recording debut on Victor Entertainment later that same year.

-Biography
+Early life and career

 1986–2004: Childhood and youth

 Leah Donna Dizon was born in Las Vegas, Nevada, on September 24, 1986.
-Her mother is of French descent while her father is of Filipino Chinese descent.
+Her mother is of French descent while her father is of Filipino descent.
 Her parents worked as casino dealers.
 Dizon is the fourth of six children: she has two older brothers, an older sister, and two younger brothers.
 In an interview, she explains that she listened to rock and R&B music and trained in dance since the age of 12.
 Dizon has said that her mother was "very strict and monitored [Dizon's] spending habits".
 When she was 14 years old, she worked at a clothing store and eventually saved enough money to travel to Japan alone for a trip.

 She attended the Las Vegas Academy of Performing Arts for her freshman and sophomore years but graduated from the public Eldorado High School in 2004, where she became active in theater.
 At the age of 18, Dizon relocated to Los Angeles, California and attended college as a film major for her freshman year.